AndreBaltazar8/ablac/docs/language.md

 close(move(socket))      // ownership transferred; socket is invalid close(Socket(otherFd))   // a fresh value transfers directly
 ```

+The same call-scoped rule applies when the borrowed place is rooted in a
+module-level `val` or `var`: the binding remains module-owned, the callee may
+mutate through the exclusive borrow, and it cannot retain or return that borrow.

 `own` is valid only on an affine function, extension, or method parameter;
 using it on a scalar or another freely copyable type is a compile error.
 Class